rambasnet/DevEnvSetup/Windows/Windows-CPP-README.md

     jupyter notebook # run jupyter notebook from the current working directory
     ```

-3. if a browser doesn’t open automatically, copy (highlight and release mouse) link shown on the Terminal and paste (Ctrl+v) it to an opened browser (e.g., Chrome)
+3. if a browser doesn’t open automatically, copy (highlight and release mouse) link shown on the Terminal and paste (Ctrl+v) it to a browser (e.g., Chrome)

-## Stop Jupyter Notebook server
+## Stop Jupyter Notebook Server

 1. to stop jupyter notebook, enter control+c keys on the same Terminal that's running Jupyter server